 Moreover, under the Registration Rights Agreement, each of Mr. Alexandre T. de A. Saigh, Mr. Olimpio Matarazzo Neto, Mr. Otavio Lopes Castello Branco Neto and Patria Holdings, on the one hand, and Blackstone, on the other hand, has agreed to certain lock-up provisions that restrict them from selling or otherwise disposing any shares held by such persons until the six-month anniversary of the listing date, subject to certain exceptions.
-The restrictions lapse as to one third of such shares on the six-month anniversary of the listing date, as to another one-third of such shares on the 12-month anniversary of the listing date.
+The restrictions lapse as to one third of such shares on the six-month anniversary of the listing date, and as to the remainder of such shares on the 18-month anniversary of the listing date.